 Ficus macrophylla – The Strangler Tree

-In the neighboring parks of Glorieta (location) and Parterre (location) three monumental trees immediately grab your attention.
+In the neighboring parks of Glorieta and Parterre three monumental trees immediately grab your attention.
 These are Valencia’s most prominent Moreton Bay Figs (Ficus macrophylla).
 Their mammoth, twisting roots provide great seats in the shade, and an easy photo opportunity for uninspired tourists.
 “No, honey!
 Stand on the root.
 That’s right!
 Now wave to Daddy!
 Haw-haw, that’s great!
 Just great!!”

 But these hulking monsters aren’t quite as benevolent as we usually assume large trees to be.